Notifications and Events

 Wearer has become active after a button press, fall notification or inactive notification.

-Low daily activity suggests that the wearer may need help with Activities of Daily Living.
+Limited daily step activity suggests that the wearer may need help with self care activities such as dressing, washing and meal preparation.

 Bed exits